 Q: What do you look at when reviewing an application?

 A: We take a holistic approach to reviewing your application for admission.
 We take into consideration many factors including coursework, cumulative GPA, class rank (if applicable), standardized test scores, letters of recommendation and extracurricular activities.
 Typical Scranton students have excelled academically in high school and have distinguished themselves through extracurricular activities, leadership and community service.

 Q: Is it better to apply undecided?

 A: It depends.
-If you are looking for a science major, but you fall below a 3.2 GPA on a 4.0 scale and an 1170 on the new SAT (1100 combined Math and Critical Reading score on the Old SAT) or a 24 composite ACT score, then it would benefit you to apply undecided.
+If you are looking for a science major, but you fall below a 3.2 GPA on a 4.0 scale and an 1170 on the SAT or a 24 composite ACT score, then it would benefit you to apply undecided.
 Please note that if you are thinking about majoring in Nursing or Occupational Therapy, it is best to apply directly to these programs as you will not be able to transfer into these majors once you are an enrolled student at Scranton.
 If you are looking for a non-science major, there is no benefit to applying undecided as the admissions criteria are the same.

 Q: Do you accept the Common Application?

 A: Yes, we only accept The Common Application and you must submit it online.

 Q: If I apply Early Action, when will I be notified?